Rabby Wallet wallet profile

 WalletConnect support means you can connect Rabby Wallet to virtually any dApp that supports the protocol.
 Scan the QR code, approve the connection, and you are in.
 This covers protocols that do not have a native integration with Rabby Wallet, and the experience is smooth.
 Transaction signing happens in the wallet with clear details about what you are approving.

 The portfolio tracker gives you a consolidated view of your holdings, showing total value, individual token balances, and price changes.
-It is not as detailed as a dedicated portfolio app, but it handles the basics well.
+It has fewer details than a dedicated portfolio app.
+It shows basic portfolio data.
 For most users, having this built into the wallet eliminates the need for a separate tracking tool.

 DeFi security considerations are worth noting.
 Every time you interact with a smart contract through Rabby Wallet, you are granting that contract certain permissions.
 Always review what you are approving before signing transactions.
 Unlimited token approvals are convenient but give the contract access to your entire token balance.
 Where possible, set specific spending limits for each approval.
 Some wallets make this easy to manage, others require manual effort.